- Councilmember Sheng Thao’s COVID-19 Resource Booklet

 The Executive Order also directs the Board of Parole Hearings to develop a process to conduct all scheduled parole suitability hearings through videoconferencing starting no later than April 13, 2020, and for the next 60 days.

 This is a reminder that even if you do not fall under the higher risk demographic to be symptomatic for COVID19, does not mean you cannot contract the virus.
-It is important for everyone to remain indoors as much as possible.
+It is important for everyone to remain physically distanced and masked as much as possible.

 It is important to recognize the racial disparities we are seeing throughout the state and certainly within our own community.
 Black and Brown communities are being affected by COVID-19 at a disproportionally high rate.
 For more information see here